Doug Wright (cricketer): Life and career

-In 1939, Wright advanced so much that he was named one of the Wisden Cricketers of the Year and produced two sensational performances: sixteen for 80 against Somerset, and nine for 47 on a dusty wicket at Bristol, against Gloucestershire.
-Wright also batted well enough to score 490 runs, and had made 103 for once out in 1936 against Warwickshire, but his batting declined after World War II.
-Though he became fixed as a tail-ender, he did make 66 at number 11 in 1955 against Warwickshire.
-He served in the Army during World War II, and the loss of several of England's dry-wicket bowlers to the War meant he became an automatic choice for the 1946–47 Ashes series.
+In 1939, Wright advanced so much that he was named one of the Wisden Cricketers of the Year and produced two sensational performances: match figures of 16/80 against Somerset; and 9/47 on a dusty wicket at Bristol, against Gloucestershire.
+Wright also batted well enough to score 490 runs in the season, but his batting declined after World War II.
+Though he became fixed amongst the tail order, he did make 66 at number 11 in 1955 against Warwickshire.